sg-s/xolotl/docs/reference/c++/compartment.md

 It does the following things:

 1. Adds a pointer to the conductance to a vector of pointers called `cond`
-2. Updates various attributes of the conductance like verbosity, etc.
-3. Runs some initializaiton code (e.g. building look-up-tables in the conductance)
-4. Calls the `connect` method of that conductance with a pointer to this compartment.
+2. Calls the `connect` method of that conductance with a pointer to this compartment.

 **See Also**